Thor110/Expanded-Galaxy-Hood/README.md

 Requires the Main & Port parts of the project!

+# Playing the game

-launcher.bat is for choosing which version of the game you wish to play.
+launcher.bat - is for choosing between KotOR1, KotOR2 & BoSSR and is installed to the main game directory.